wittyphantom333/pteranodon-v1/SECURITY.md

 # Security Policy

 ## Supported Versions
-The following versions of Jexactyl are receiving active support and maintenance.
+The following versions of Pteranodon are receiving active support and maintenance.
 Any security vulnerabilities discovered must be reproducible in supported versions.

 | Panel   | Supported          |
 |---------|--------------------|